 4.)
 Those Laws were to be observed, and the oaths taken by them, between the magistrate and people, could not be violated without danger of dissolving the whole fabric.

 Through his martyrdom, Sidney broke the King’s lock on English media, pulled the blinders from society’s eyes, and educated the community on first principles in free government.
 Instead of silencing opposition, his questionable trial and especially his paper went viral and rallied Whigs at home and exiles across Europe.
-Such was the buzz that Charles II was forced to defend his Divine Rights a blistering pamphlet war.
+Such was the buzz that Charles II was forced to defend his Divine Rights in a blistering pamphlet war.
 For the first time, the overwhelmingly religious English people learned of Biblically derived republican principles.
 The word was out, and with the Glorious Revolution (1688) and Bill of Rights (1689), England and her North American colonies would never be the same.
 Tiny input made for dynamic output.

 Like late 17th century England, Leftist elements of the US government and their allies in education, comedy (CNN, MSNBC, etc.), academia, pop culture and social media continually refine their propaganda.
 They know they cannot be rid of the Constitution, but they can certainly corrupt it.
 There is open talk of revolution, of civil war as the nation reaps Leftist filth.
 History informs that where an ignorant people is fertile ground for demagogues, a well-informed Christian community is the first line of defense against tyranny.